railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 	Some companies commit to contracts on the basis of a requested volume at a certain price for a defined period.
-	In such a case the contract is represented by a pricelist for that specific customer.
+	In such a case, the contract is represented by a pricelist for that specific customer.

 	The pricelist is linked in the :guilabel:`Sales and Purchases` tab of the :guilabel:`Customers` form, so that it is brought up whenever anything is bought from or sold to this partner (depending on whether it is a purchase or sales agreement).
-	Open ERP automatically selects the price based on this agreed pricelist.
+	OpenERP automatically selects the price based on this agreed pricelist.

 Fixed Price contracts
 ---------------------

-Fixed price contracts for the sale of services are represented in Open ERP by a Sales Order.
+Fixed price contracts for the sale of services are represented in OpenERP by a Sales Order.
 In this case, the supply of services is managed just like all other stockable or consumable products.

 You can add new orders using the menu :menuselection:`Sales --> Sales --> Sales Orders`.

-The new Sales Order document starts in the \ ``Quotation``\   state, so the estimate has no accounting impact on the system until it is confirmed.
-When you confirm the order, your estimate moves into the state \ ``Manual In Progress``\  .
+The new Sales Order document starts in the \ ``Quotation`` \ state, so the estimate has no accounting impact on the system until it is confirmed.
+When you confirm the order, your estimate moves into the state \ ``Manual In Progress`` \.

 .. figure::  images/service_sale_workflow.png
    :scale: 50